ShailMurtaza/Upload-Download-Files-FlaskApp/README.md

 <pre>
 Hi!
-This web app is created by Shail for uploading and downloading files from server I don't know why but files with .mp4 extenstions are deleteing automatically only in chrome
+This web app is created by Shail for uploading and downloading files from server I don't know why but files with ".mp4" extenstion are deleteing automatically only in chrome
 </pre>
 </h3>